inbo/oscibio/content/posts/forward-trajectory-visualizations.md

 Date: 2015-06-18 16:00
 Author: Peter Desmet, Hans van Gasteren
 Tags: birds, visualization, radar, ENRAM, CartoDB
-Summary: We created three noctural bird migration forward trajectory visualizations for ENRAM.
+Summary: We created three nocturnal bird migration forward trajectory visualizations for ENRAM.

 Last week we participated in a very productive [workshop in Amsterdam](http://www.enram.eu/activities/visualisations-from-show-cases-to-production) organized by working group 3 of ENRAM.
 ENRAM is the European Network for the Radar Surveillance of Animal Movement funded by [COST](http://cost.eu/) and the workshop was a follow-up on the hackathon at which we created the [flow visualization]({filename}bird-migration-flow-visualization.md) last year.